nshkrdotcom/cf_ex/apps/cf_calls/README.md

  The **`SDP Module`** is a stateless utility that contains all functions related to SDP manipulation (currently just Opus DTX).

 The primary design consideration here is to separate the low-level details about making http requests to a module (`cf_core`) to avoid having to reimplement the same logic in each of the modules here, while still being able to make granular changes at the Cloudflare calls level.
 Note that this module is stateless and does not have a supervision tree associated with it because it doesn't handle a lifecycle of a long running process.

+## TODO:

+Next steps for completing cf_calls:

+Missing API Features:
+Review Cloudflare docs for any missing endpoints Ensure all error cases are handled properly
+Add proper validation for request parameters
+Testing:
+Add ExUnit tests for all modules
+Add doctests for example usage
+Add mocks for API responses
+Documentation:
+Add module documentation
+Add typespecs for all functions
+Add examples for all functions